 Andy understood the travel bug.
-She had met Herold during a student exchange in Norway and had been living there ever since.
+She had met Harold during a student exchange in Norway and had been living there ever since.
 She was putting a wedding together in her home town with the help of her Mom.
 I could tell over skype that everyone was excited.
 It wasn’t until a week before the big day that I met Andrea in person, and not until after the ceremony I officially said hello to Harald.
 Technology constantly blows me away.
-The ability to meet people from all over the world, and then to use that technology to organize such an important event amazes me.
+The ability to meet people from all over the world, and then to use that technology to organize such an important event is such a serious feat.

-Guests had flown in from all across the globe which really speaks to the quality of friends Herold and Andy have.
+Guests had flown in from all across the globe which really speaks to the quality of friends Harold and Andy have.
 From Norway to Austrailia, Sweden to Guelph it was truly an international crowd.
 Traditions I had never seen before were scattered throughout the reception.
 It was fun to capture something different, to be a part of something I might never have a chance otherwise to experience.
 For example in traditional Norwegian weddings when the groom leaves the room all the boys line up to give the bride a kiss on the cheek.
-(Such a fun tradition!
-I think we should instate it here!)
+I think we should instate it here!

 And then there was the party.